yang980130/Physics-based-3D-tomography-Multi-slice-neural-network/README.md

 # Physics-based 3D tomography Multi-slice neural network(MSNN)

-torch(python) implementation of paper: **3D refractive index imaging with an untrained physical-based multi-slice Neural Network**.
+torch(python) implementation of paper: **Refractive index tomography with a physics based optical neural network**.
 This GitHub provides the codes, and links to test data.

 ## citation

 If you use this project in your own research, please cite our corresponding paper:

-Delong Yang, Shaohui Zhang, Yao Hu and Qun Hao, **3D refractive index imaging with an untrained physical based multi-slice Neural Network**
+Delong Yang, Shaohui Zhang, Yao Hu and Qun Hao, **Refractive index tomography with a physics based optical neural network**

 ## Abstract